jcolemorrison/cdktf-ecs-consul/README.md

 3. [Trigger a Run to Plan and Apply Infrastructure](https://www.terraform.io/cloud-docs/run/manage).

 4. Connect to the `client_endpoint` output in your [Terraform with Amazon ECS and Consul](https://github.com/jcolemorrison/terraform-ecs-consul) Project deployment to see if the service is live.

+## For Local Development

+1. Run `npm i` to install all dependencies.

+2. Run `cdktf get` to grab all modules.